isabella232/journeys.en/help/using/usecase/uc2journey.md

     ![](../assets/journeyuc2_15.png)

-1. Click **Advanced mode** and define the following condition based on the "timestamp" and "metrics._directMarketing.sends.value" fields coming from the Experience Platform data source.
+1. Click **Advanced mode** and define the following condition based on the _timestamp_ and _metrics._directMarketing.sends.value_ fields coming from the Experience Platform data source.
 The syntax of the expression is:

     ```
     count(#{ExperiencePlatformDataSource.MarltonExperience.experienceevent.all(